mrfloris/mac/README.md

 I use Safari to check things without being logged in, I use Chrome as my main browser, and I have Firefox for all the exceptions or to double-check something.

 - For my sanity, I get Alfred, but I will list it below as a Homebrew install.

+- Before doing much more, I first run `xcode-select --install` in the command line.

 - [Homebrew][homebrew-url]: You can manually install this or open Terminal.app from macOS and run:
 ```bash